openwallet-foundation/project-proposals/projects/farmworker-wallet-os.md

 * As the Methodology and Mechanics Lead, Ned Gosaynie is responsible for maintaining documentation and versioning for the project.
 He will review and approve the technical documentation needed to support the project needs.
 Additionally, he will manage versioning of the software.
 His experience as the of Head of Platform Services makes him the ideal candidate for this position.

 The team’s philosophy for the Farmworker Wallet OS project will be a continuation of the social good principles that have driven the project since its origin.
 Having worked together for years, the team has a well-established working relationship.
-Decisions will be evaluated through the lens of farm worker benefit, security, privacy, and impact.
+Decisions will be evaluated through the lens of farmworker benefit, security, privacy, and impact.

 # Links to Documented Governance Practices
 _Include links to any documented governance practices._